eduardoscarpa/manga-go/README.md

-Run ganache and setup metamask on your browser
+Run ganache and setup Metamask on your browser.

+Inmediately after:
 ```shell
 truffle compile
 ```